que-rb/que/docs/advanced_setup.md

 ## Advanced Setup

 If you're using both Rails and ActiveRecord, the README describes how to get started (which is pretty straightforward, since Que includes a Railtie that handles a lot of setup for you).
-Otherwise, you'll need to do some manual setup.

-### Setting the Connection Proc

-The biggest part of Que's setup involves hooking it into whatever connection pool you're already using so that your jobs can be transactionally protected.
+Otherwise, you'll need to do some manual setup, the most important part of which is to hook Que into whatever connection pool you're already using so that your jobs can be transactionally protected.

-You'll need to set Que.connection_proc to a callable object that yields a PG::Connection object.
-This is not as hard as it might sound - see the following examples:

 ##### ActiveRecord (Outside of Rails)

-ActiveRecord hides the PG::Connection object behind an extra layer of abstraction, so things are a little messy, but still pretty straightforward:

-    Que.connection_proc = proc do |&block|
-      ActiveRecord::Base.connection_pool.with_connection { |conn| block.call(conn.raw_connection) }
-    end
+You'll need to tell Que to piggyback on ActiveRecord's connection pool, like so:

+    Que.connection = ActiveRecord

-This is exactly what the Railtie that ships with Que does behind the scenes.
-With this setup you can safely use transaction blocks just as you would if you were using Rails:
+With this setup you can safely use transaction blocks just as you typically would:

     ActiveRecord::Base.transaction do
       @user = User.create(params[:user])